InbarMi/typing-practice/README.md

 ## Overview
 The typing practice app provides an interactive platform for users to enhance their typing skills.
 It features a clean interface and real-time feedback, making the learning process engaging and effective.

+This project was built primarily as a learning exercise for React.
+I wanted a project that was interactive, UI-driven, and fun to use.
+I also wanted a typing practice app that felt simpler and more focused than existing tools found online, which offer a lot of configuration and features, sometimes to an overwhelming extent.

 ## Features
 * Customizable Practice Settings: Users can choose their preferred font, practice duration, and difficulty level to suit their individual needs.